 Employees have been informed to self-assess each day to check for any COVID-19 type symptoms (fever, cough, shortness of breath, muscle pain, sore throat, new loss of taste or smell) prior to reporting to work.
 Reminders are posted on ADP to stay home if any signs of illness.

-Employees reporting to work will be screened for symptoms and have their temperature checked upon entering our full time clinics.
+Employees reporting to work will be screened for symptoms upon entering our full time clinics and do self-temperature checks at home.
 Those working at remote clinics have been informed to self-monitor for symptoms and do self-temperature checks at home.
 Staff exhibiting symptoms should not report to work and should notify their supervisor.